iOufakir/OpenAI-And-Twitter/README.md

 # Introduction

-This repository contains a sample project using OpenAI and Twitter, it's basically a Job scheduler that will be executed each X seconds to publish tweets on Twitter using OpenAI.
+This repository contains a sample project using OpenAI and Twitter API, it's basically a Job scheduler that will be executed each X seconds to publish and reply to tweets using OpenAI.

 ## Prerequisites

 - Java 17
 - IntelliJ
-- Docker

 ### Running the application